-Upon successful completion of all core and elective activities combined with satisfactory completion of your core project plus attendance on the three-day Capstone and Graduation on the Fontainebleau campus, participants are awarded with an official INSEAD Lead the future Certificate of Completion from INSEAD, which they can also showcase on their LinkedIn profile.
+Upon successful completion of all core and elective activities combined with satisfactory completion of your core project plus attendance on the three-day capstone and graduation, participants will be awarded an official INSEAD Lead the Future Certificate.

-In addition, we will also invite you to be a part of an ongoing learning community of Leaders for all participants of the programme, details of which will be shared at the end of the programme.
+Participants will also be invited to be a part of an ongoing learning community, details of which will be shared at the end of the programme.

-INSEAD Lead the Future do not count towards Continuing Education Units (CEU).
+INSEAD Lead the Future does not count towards Continuing Education Units (CEU).

 However in the event participants require validation of training hours, upon completion of the programme INSEAD can provide a letter validating the number of training hour.
 Participants are requested to get in touch with the Admissions team via email at [email protected]